ISGLOBAL-Rakislova-Lab/HTGAnalyzer/README.md

                      contrast = c("HPV_status", "Positive", "Negative"),
                      variable_01 = "Recurrence_01",
                      time = "Time_to_death_surv")

+FOR RNAseq:
+HTG_auto <- function("~/counts.xlsx",
+                     file_type = "RNAseq",
+                     "~/AnnotData.xlsx",
+                     design_formula = "HPV_status",
+                     QC = TRUE,
+                     heatmap_columns = c("HPV_status", "Ciclina_D1"),
+                     contrast = c("HPV_status", "Positive", "Negative"),
+                     variable_01 = "Recurrence_01",
+                     time = "Time_to_death_surv")
 ```
-Certainly!
-Here’s a narrative description based on the provided text:

----

-In the case of HTG data, setting `QC = TRUE` is crucial as it ensures that the quality control process is carried out, allowing the detection and handling of outliers.
-This step is essential for validating the integrity of the data before any further analysis.
-With quality control enabled, the function will proceed to perform a Differential Expression Analysis (DEA) based on the `HPV_status`, comparing positive and negative samples.
-This comparison will reveal which genes are significantly differentially expressed between the two HPV status groups.
+or HTG data, setting QC = TRUE is essential to ensure quality control, which identifies and manages outliers before further analysis.
+With quality control enabled, the function performs Differential Expression Analysis (DEA) based on HPV_status, comparing positive and negative samples to identify significantly differentially expressed genes.

-Following the DEA, a heatmap will be generated using the columns `HPV_status` and `Ciclina_D1`.
-This visualization helps in understanding how well the data segregates based on these variables.
-By examining the heatmap, you can gain insights into which variables are most effective in distinguishing between the groups, providing a clearer picture of the data’s structure.
+Following DEA, a heatmap will be generated using HPV_status and Ciclina_D1, providing insights into how well the data separates based on these variables.
+This visualization helps in understanding key distinguishing factors between the groups.

-The results from the DEA will then be utilized to perform Gene Set Enrichment Analysis (GSEA).
-GSEA will identify whether specific gene sets are significantly enriched in the differentially expressed genes, offering deeper biological insights into the underlying mechanisms driving the differences observed between HPV-positive and HPV-negative samples.
-This can help in understanding the biological pathways or processes that are activated or repressed in response to HPV status.
+The DEA results will then be used for Gene Set Enrichment Analysis (GSEA) to determine if specific gene sets are enriched in differentially expressed genes, offering deeper biological insights.

-Additionally, the findings from the DEA will be applied to a Tumor Microenvironment (TME) analysis.
-This analysis can be particularly valuable as it provides insights into the interaction between tumor cells and their surrounding environment.
-Understanding these interactions can shed light on how the tumor microenvironment influences gene expression and contributes to the overall tumor biology, potentially revealing new targets for therapeutic intervention.
+Additionally, DEA findings will inform Tumor Microenvironment (TME) analysis, shedding light on tumor-environment interactions and their impact on gene expression and tumor biology.

-Finally, the top genes identified from the differential expression analysis, along with the survival-related variables `Recurrence_01` and `Time_to_death_surv`, will be used to conduct a survival analysis.
-This step is critical as it evaluates the impact of gene expression on patient outcomes, providing valuable prognostic information.
-By correlating gene expression profiles with survival data, you can identify genes associated with better or worse prognosis, which can be crucial for developing personalized treatment strategies and improving patient management.
+Finally, a survival analysis will be conducted using the top genes from DEA and survival variables Recurrence_01 and Time_to_death_surv.
+This analysis evaluates the impact of gene expression on patient outcomes, providing valuable prognostic information.

-Keep in mind that this example is tailored for HTG data, where the quality control step is specifically programmed to accommodate the characteristics of transcriptomic panels.
-However, if you are working with RNAseq data, you will need to adjust some parameters accordingly.
-The quality control thresholds and other settings should be customized based on the specifics of the RNAseq data to ensure accurate and reliable analysis results.

 ## 2.2 IN-DEPTH GUIDE